Jump to Recipe Print Recipe

 • 4 cups water

-• parsley is optional
+• fresh parsley is optional

 Instructions

 • Add a whole raw chicken to a large stock pot.
+Add the chicken broth and then fill the pot with water to cover the chicken.

 Notes

 1. This recipe uses a whole raw chicken.
-The chicken cooks directly in the soup making the broth full of rich chicken flavors!
+The chicken cooks directly in the soup, making the broth full of rich chicken flavors!

 2. If you do not have a whole chicken, you can use chicken parts.
 The soup will taste the best if you use bone-in chicken parts.
 The bone broth is what adds to the flavor.